What is an Epilogue — and How To Write One Readers Won't Forget

 Recommended read: The final installment of the Hunger Games series features an epilogue that reveals how the following years have affected Katniss.
 It shows that while time heals wounds, sometimes they heal very slowly and in a non-linear manner.
 While we see that Katniss still struggles with persistent terror that her life is about to be upheaved, the epilogue ends on a hopeful note that suggests she will continue to heal.

-Sets up a series
+DO: Set up a series

 After the climax, the falling action, and the denouement have come and gone, authors will sometimes add an epilogue that provides a little nudge-nudge, wink-wink towards upcoming events in the characters’ lives — letting us know there is more to come.
 This kind of epilogue is a great way to keep readers on the hook for a series, and will often involve a gasp-inducing plot twist.
 However, heed the warning of freelance editor Allister Thompson: “Don’t get carried away with your cliffhangers.”